aljedaxi/zettel/pages/meaningful.md

 ## when the little arrow on the ground says "safe space", who's saying that?
 ### brands have hijacked sensemaking. they're strange egregores.
+## what gets you out of bed in the morning? "coffee."